Kasr al-asnam al-jahiliyyah

 Kasr al-asnam al-jahiliyyah fi dhamm al-mutasawwifin (Demolition of the Idols of Ignorance in Blaming those who Pretend to Sufism) (A.27; C.16; D.P.28).
 The word "mutasawwifin" referred to here is not used according to its usual meaning of one who follows Sufism but means one who pretends to follow it.
 In this treatise, Mulla Sadra criticizes the excesses of those in his day who, pretending to be Sufis, disregarded the Shari'ah and its teachings.

 Subject

 This book is one of the Molla Sadra’s works and writings, in Arabic.
 As the name of this treatise shows, had been written about the rejecting of false “Sufism”(tasavoof) and blaming the ignorant and hypocrite “Sufis”(Motesawefän).
 The content of the book, contrary to its new name, is old, and in it, the new word or subject that has not been related in Sadra’s former works are not seen.
-The basis of the Sadra’s action in this treatise is the criticism of false Sufis that have long precedente.
+The basis of the Sadra’s action in this treatise is the criticism of false Sufis that have long precedence.